 In the Hype Cycle for Cloud Computing, 2019, Gartner noted that cloud-native is on the rise.
 While it affirms that technology is here to stay, not all cloud-native labels are the same.

-Cloud-native MDM (Master Data Management) is expected to adopt the unique features of the cloud to deliver exceptional versatility and elasticity - embedded in responsive data management.
-Some MDM platforms carrying the tag may just be offering a cloud-ready or hosted model that has been force-fitted to run in the cloud.
-However, they do not have the innate flexibility that comes with a born-in-the-cloud solution.
+Cloud-native MDM tool (Master Data Management) is expected to adopt the unique features of the cloud to deliver exceptional versatility and elasticity - embedded in responsive data management.
+Some MDM system platforms carrying the tag may just be offering a cloud-ready or hosted model that has been force-fitted to run in the cloud.
+However, they do not have the innate flexibility that comes with a born-in-the-cloud master data management solution.